The Tompkins County Public Library (TCPL) shall investigate any suspected fraudulent or dishonest use or misuse of TCPL's resources or property.

 Neither TCPL nor any Board Member nor any employee, consultant or volunteer, may retaliate against a Whistleblower for a report of fraudulent or dishonest conduct.
 Prohibited retaliation includes, but is not limited to, threats of physical harm, loss of job, punitive work assignments, or impact on salary or fees.
 Whistleblowers who believe that they have been retaliated against may file a written report with the President of the Board.
 The TCPL Board of Trustees shall promptly investigate any report of retaliation, and take any appropriate corrective measures.

-Reviewed and affirmed by the Library Services & Policy Committee 9/12/19
+Reviewed and affirmed by the Library Services & Policy Committee on September 12, 2019.

-Approved by the Board of Trustees with a minor change 12/2019
+Approved by the Tompkins County Public Library Board of Trustees with a minor change in December 2019.